Calinou/colour-cli/README.md

 **Get information about colors and convert them in the command line.**

+## Use cases

+- As HSL colors are easier to reason about by humans, you want to use an HSL color in software that only accepts RGB colors or hexadecimal color codes.
+- You want to perform color manipulation to derive a color scheme from a base color.

 ## Installation

 Enter one of the following commands in a terminal: